TecReaGroup/Videos_Subtitle_Generation_Tanslation/README.md

 # Videos_Subtitle_Generation_Tanslation

+If this repository could help you, it would be my honour.<br />
-If you think this project is okay, please star this repository.
-That would be my honour.<br />
+If you think this project is okay, please star this repository.<br />
+Wish all the best<br />

 # Preface